Liquidity Ratios are an important subgroup of financial ratios for business owners to understand and utilize in running their business.

-What are Leverage Ratios?
+What are Liquidity Ratios?

-Leverage ratios are formulas that put two numbers from your business’ Balance Sheet and/or Income Statement in contrast with one another, in order to create a helpful financial ratio.
+Liquidity ratios are formulas that put two numbers from your business’ Balance Sheet or Cash Flow Statement in contrast with one another, in order to create a helpful financial ratio.
 This family of financial ratios analyzes how successfully your business can pay off its current obligations with various sources of funding.